 They made the famous Times Square Centennial Ball weighing nearly six tons and twelve feet in diameter.
-Although the company doesn’t produce their products in Waterford anymore, they offer daily tours and crystal making classes.
+Although the company doesn’t produce its products in Waterford anymore, they offer daily tours and crystal-making classes.
 It’s a luxurious place and I wouldn’t recommend taking kids unless you have money to pay for damages!

 Useful Ireland Guides